Cperigois/Pigouette.github.io/_pages/en/gravitational-waves.md

     btn_label: "Learn more"
 ---

-I chose to present my work on binary black holes through the lens of gravitational wave observations, structured in three key sections:
+I chose to present my work on binary black holes through the lens of gravitational wave observations, structured in two key sections:

 ## Introductions
 {% include feature_row %}